How Do I Stop Drinking Alcohol?

 Abuse of any substance – including alcohol - is when the user begins seeking the substance compulsively and continues to use the substance even though there have been harmful effects to their lives, including problems with family, school, work or the legal system.

-You can take a free self-assessment at Drinker's Checkup.
-This program will help you develop a better understanding of your drinking including the risks and costs that your drinking could pose as well as consider whether you might want to change your drinking, and understand the ways you could change if you so choose.
+You can take a free self-assessment AUDIT to help you develop a better understanding of your drinking including the risks and costs that your drinking could pose.

-What happens when you try to stop drinking?
+What happens when I try to stop drinking?

 When you quit drinking, it can be uncomfortable – particularly if you have abused alcohol for some time.
 If you believe that you have an addiction to alcohol, it is important to talk to your doctor about whether you need to withdraw from alcohol under medical supervision.